The de Sitter QED in Coulomb gauge: first order transition amplitudes: First order transition amplitudes

-The dynamical particle creation was studied for the first time in \cite{IITsar} where the total amplitude was calculated between an $in$ state at $t\to -\infty$ and the $out$ state at $t\to \infty$.
-This means that the conformal time $t$ covers the expansion period $(-\infty,0]$ followed by a contraction, for $t\in [0,\infty)$.
+The electromagnetic particle creation $vac\to e^-+e^+ + \gamma$ was studied in \cite{IITsar} where the total amplitude was calculated between an $in$ state at $t\to -\infty$ and the $out$ state at $t\to \infty$.
+Thus the conformal time $t$ covers the expansion period $(-\infty,0]$ followed by a symmetrical contraction, for $t\in [0,\infty)$.
 In this way the contraction cancels the effects due to the expansion, vanishing thus the total transition amplitude \cite{IITsar}.
 In our opinion, the contributions of the expansion and contraction periods must be treated separately considering the $out$ state at $t=0$ in the scenario of the expanding universe.
-Consequently, we find that the transitions $vac \to e^- + e^+ +\gamma$ and $e^- + e^+ +\gamma\to vac$ have non-vanishing amplitudes which can be derived by replacing $\vec{w}\to \vec{w}^{\,*}$ in Eq. (\ref{pair}).
+Consequently, we find that the electromagnetic particle creation has a non-vanishing amplitudes as we present below.